colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 ## Keep your script updated!

-The [acme.sh script](https://github.com/Neilpang/acme.sh) is continually being improved by it’s developer, @Neilpang, who is dedicted to it.
-You’re advised to update it before each time you use it.
-Run:
+The [acme.sh script](https://github.com/Neilpang/acme.sh) is continually being improved by it’s developer, Neil Pang, who is dedicted to it.
+You’re advised to update the script prior to using it each time you create certs for different domains.
+Upgrade using:

 `acme.sh --upgrade`